#88 | David Werner receives honorary doctor degree in Mexico: Festivities spark reunion of long-lost friends and exciting new connections

 #74 | Struggle for Health and Rights in South America's Southern Cone: Health Professionals Who Side with the Disadvantaged

-Struggle for Health and Rights in South America’s Southern Cone: Health Professionals Who Side with the Disadvantaged Introduction In April of 2014, I, David Werner, was asked to visit Chile and Argentina, the two countries that flank the imposing Cordillera de los Andes in South America’s southern cone.
+In April of 2014, I, David Werner, was asked to visit Chile and Argentina, the two countries that flank the imposing Cordillera de los Andes in South America’s southern cone.
 The corresponding groups that invited me—of occupational therapists and of community doctors –represent the more radical, social-change-seeking arm of their respective professions, much in the way that the “Theology of Liberation” is the socially progressive arm of the Catholic Church.
+In sum, within their professions they are the mavericks who stand up for the rights of marginalized people.

 #73 | Child-to-Child Workshops: Making Schooling More Inclusive for Disabled Children and More Enabling for All Children; and a Photo Essay